ayufan/gitlab-ci-multi-runner/docs/configuration/autoscale.md

 files are saved and shared between subsequent builds.

 This is working fine when builds are runned on the same host.
-But when you start using runners atoscale feature, most of your builds will be runned on a new (or almost new) host, which will execute each build in a new docker container.
+But when you start using runners autoscale feature, most of your builds will be running on a new (or almost new) host, which will execute each build in a new docker container.
 This will spoil the power of runners cache feature.

 To prevent this, together with autoscale feature, the distributed runners cache feature